PagePipe is a leading debunker of mass misconceptions surrounding page speed.

 Is Market Pain about mobile speed increasing?

 Yes.
 2018 is a game changer.
 We see important adjustments on the horizon.
 These include Google Mobile-first Indexing and also deregulation of Internet service providers (Net-Neutrality changes).
 Also, undisciplined excesses using popular page builders encourage abuse of WordPress.
-These include: Gutenberg, Elementor, and Beaver Builder.
+These include Gutenberg, Elementor, and Beaver Builder.
 Page builders aren’t bad.
-Yet, infinite addition of heavy features by the untrained is a future speed problem.
+Yet, the infinite addition of heavy features by the untrained is a future speed problem.

 We thought Google already monitored speed.
 Is that changing?

 Google paid lip-service to speed.
 It’s been years since Google announced speed’s inclusion in page rankings.
 But that edict had no teeth.
 There was no impetus for speed improvement and pages got heavier and heavier – and slower.
 Google is changing how they rank pages.
 They’ll evaluate mobile friendliness with various parameters.
-Foremost ranking signals are responsive design and second is speed.
+Foremost mobile ranking signals are responsive design and second is speed.
 Fast page speed then becomes a principle competitive advantage.
-It always been important for UX – but now more so for SEO.
+It’s always been important for UX – but now more so for SEO.

 And what do changes in Net Neutrality have to do with PagePipe?

 The deregulation of service providers means big businesses must pay prime rates.
 That’s right.
 The “fast lane” will cost.
 Now you know why the biggest world corporations wanted unchanged regulatory controls.
 It meant avoiding paying prime data-transmission rates.
 Soon, if you’ve got money, you’ll get preferential speed treatment.
 Those with few resources, like us, must quit ignoring speed.
 And build a strategically fast site from the ground up.
 No more speed repairs after the fact.
 Bake-in speed.
 That’s what we teach and practice at PagePipe: speed potential within site-owner’s limited resources.

 So what is PagePipe’s competitive speed strategy?